 Magner Career Center

-You can sign up for job postings from the Magner Career Center by calling to request an eRecruiting account at 718 951-5696.
 The Magner Career Center has large numbers of internship, fellowship and teaching opportunities posted every year for School of Education students and graduates.
-Click here for more information.

-You can access Magner Center services and resources, including a reference guide to résumés and cover letters, at on the Brooklyn College WebCentral portal via the Career tab.
+You can access Magner Center services and resources, including a reference guide to résumés and cover letters, on the Brooklyn College WebCentral Portal via the Career tab.

 New York City Department of Education Office of Teacher Recruitment and Quality

-The job application site for 2015-16 New York City Department of Education (NYCDOE) teaching job opportunities is opened now and it will close in late June.
-The application available now if for candidates who expect to be certified by Sept.
+The job application site for 2015–16 New York City Department of Education (NYCDOE) teaching job opportunities is opened now and it will close in late June.
+The application available now if for candidates who are eligible to be certified by Sept.
 1, 2015.
 Be sure to check www.teachnyc.net for details and deadlines.
 June 1 is the last priority deadline to submit your application.
 June 29 is the final deadline for your application so you can receive the standard review process, New Teacher Finder consideration and other support.
 Applications received after June 29 may only be reviewed on an as-needed basis.
 Nonteaching candidates, see below.

 Click here for the guide for the online teacher application so you can preview the three writing prompts you must answer as part of your application.
 We recommend that you submit high-quality essays.
-You can get writing tutor support at at the Brooklyn College Learning Center, or with Melissa Clairjeune, Room 2106 James Hall, Mon.
-1 - 5 p.m., Tues.
-11 a.m. – 3 p.m., Wed.
-3 - 6 p.m., Thurs.
-11 a.m. - 1:30 p.m. and 3:30 - 5 p.m.
+You can get writing tutor support at at the Brooklyn College Learning Center.
 Click here for sample elementary and secondary résumés created by CUNY.
 You can ask for a résumé review from the Magner Career Center.

 You will need to complete your NYCDOE application before the application site closes if you have completed your certification requirements by that time or not.
 The application site closes on June 29.
-We recommend completing your application as early as possible, ideally by April 27th, the second priority deadline.
+We recommend completing your application as early as possible, ideally by June 1, the last priority deadline.
 If you have not graduated yet, you can request a letter from your program office stating your expected graduation date and program area.
-Contact the Early Childhood/Art Education office in room 2309 James Hall, Childhood/Bilingual/Special Education office in room 2105 James Hall, the Secondary Education office in room 2606 James Hall, or Kinesiology in room 428 West Quad.
+Contact one of the following: the Early Childhood/Art Education office, 2309 James Hall; Childhood/Bilingual/Special Education office, 2105 James Hall; Secondary Education office, 2606 James Hall; or Kinesiology, 428 West Quad Center.